Shortcut Decoupage DIY Pumpkins with Napkins and Mod Podge

 Spray paint or brush paint the bottom of the pumpkin, let it dry, and then turn over and paint the top of the pumpkin.
 You may need more than one coat to cover different colors.

-Tips that make for the easiest coverage:
+Tips for the easiest paint coverage:

 - Start with white pumpkins.
 You’ll still need to paint because they aren’t really white, but they’re quicker to cover than a bright orange color.